GramGra07/WHS-FTC-Code_Training_Module/Writerside/topics/autonomous/opencv.md

 Then they set the pipeline `webcam.setPipeline(new SamplePipeline());` You can also change the name of the pipeline to your own pipeline.

-That is all the major parts of running OpenCv as an OpMode although I would definitely refer teo the WebcamExample a lot as you are setting up your own OpMode.
+That is all the major parts of running OpenCv as an OpMode, although I would definitely refer teo the WebcamExample a lot as you are setting up your own OpMode.

 #### Detection using OpenCV